What is EOQ?

 Relevance and Uses

-- Reordering Point- This formula is used to calculate reordering point i.e. point at which one gets a trigger to order inventory.
+- Reordering Point- This formula is used to calculate the reordering point, i.e., point at which one gets a trigger to order inventory.

 - It helps the company to reduce waste.

-- It helps to minimize storage and holding cost.
+- It helps to minimize storage and holding costs.

-This has been a guide to EOQ Formula.
-Here we discuss how to calculate EOQ equation using practical examples and downloadable excel template.
+This has been a guide to Economic Order Quantity (EOQ) and its definition.
+Here we learn the formula to calculate economic order quantity using practical examples and downloadable excel template.
 You can learn more about financial analysis from the following articles –